Loading...

 Woman cleaning table

-According to the latest Bark data, the majority of commercial and office cleaners offer services on a monthly basis with the average price ranging from $400-$1,600 per month.
-There are some cleaners who charge an hourly rate, and the latest data from Bark suggests that on average, they charge between $40 and $55 per hour.
+According to the latest Bark data, understanding commercial cleaning cost starts with knowing how cleaners structure their pricing.
+The majority of commercial and office cleaners offer services on a monthly basis, with the average price ranging from $715-$2,800 per month.
+Those who prefer janitorial services pricing on an hourly basis can expect to pay between $35 and $75.

 It’s important to remember that the final price can vary depending on factors like the size of your office, how many cleaners you need, and the specific services you require.
 In most cases, your commercial cleaner will visit your office or place of work to understand your requirements and give you a quote based on that information.